-Fund Board (appointed by the donors to LIFT)
+- Fund Board (appointed by the donors to LIFT)

+- Fund Manager (UNOPS)

+- Contracted implementing partners (IPs)

 1 The Accra Agenda for Action reaffirms the objective of strengthening partner countries' ownership of their development strategies and strengthening the ties making governments accountable to their domestic constituents.
 It also broadens the concept to include engagement with parliament, political parties, local authorities, the media, academia, social partners and broader civil society.